 What was your sex-ed class like?
 Did you even have one?
-If you didn't have sex education in school, you're not alone—only 39 states mandate sex and HIV education, and only 17 states require that the information provided be medically accurate.
+If you didn’t have sex education in school, you’re not alone—not every state mandates sex and HIV education, and not every state requires that the information provided be medically accurate.

 In an effort to demystify the process of how to get pregnant, here are 10 facts about getting pregnant they didn’t teach in sex ed: